reactjs/react.dev/content/docs/hooks-reference.md

 #### Timing of effects {#timing-of-effects}

 Unlike `componentDidMount` and `componentDidUpdate`, the function passed to `useEffect` fires **after** layout and paint, during a deferred event.
-This makes it suitable for the many common side effects, like setting up subscriptions and event handlers, because most types of work shouldn't block the browser from updating the screen.
+This makes it suitable for the many common side effects, like setting up subscriptions and event handlers because most types of work shouldn't block the browser from updating the screen.

 However, not all effects can be deferred.
 For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
 (The distinction is conceptually similar to passive versus active event listeners.)
 For these types of effects, React provides one additional Hook called [`useLayoutEffect`](#uselayouteffect).
 It has the same signature as `useEffect`, and only differs in when it is fired.